aragon/aragon-court/docs/5-data-structures/3-dispute-manager.md

 ## 5.3.
-Disputes Manager
+Dispute Manager

-The following objects are the data-structures used by the `DisputesManager`:
+The following objects are the data-structures used by the `DisputeManager`:

 ### 5.3.1.
 Dispute